Safecast/Tilemap/README.md

 ## Domain-Specific References:
 1. index.html -- has a hardcoded meta origin tag.
 This is so things don't break when the QueryString gets long.
-2. safemap.js -- contains hardcoded references to bitstore_min.js and png_zlib_worker_min.js.
+2. safemap.js -- contains hardcoded absolute URL references to bitstore_min.js and png_zlib_worker_min.js.
 Necessary because bitstore.js uses inlined web workers, which require absolute URLs.
 You don't have to change these for testing, unless you're using a different version of bitstore.js than the server.

 ## Tilemap: Future Todo